Learn More: Visitor Visa

-Uruguay is a small country in South America, and it has a coastline on the South Atlantic Ocean.
+Uruguay is a small country in South America which has a coastline on the Atlantic Ocean.
 It is a beautiful country that brings plenty of tourists every year.
-Many of them come for the football experiences, but let’s not forget that Uruguay has many beaches.
+Many of them come for the football, but let’s not forget that Uruguay has many beaches.
 The country may be small, but it has plenty to offer.
-The beaches are superb, and watching the sun rise over the Atlantic Ocean while you sit under a palm tree with a cup of coffee in your hand is something that you have to experience.
+The beaches are superb, and watching the sun rise over the Atlantic Ocean while you sit under a palm tree with a cup of coffee in your hand is something that you simply have to experience.
 Water sports are available, and you can also go diving and surfing.
 You are going to have a lovely vacation in Uruguay.

 Before you travel to Uruguay, you need to see whether or not you need a visa to enter the country.
 Fortunately, Uruguay has a pretty lenient visa policy.
 First of all, the citizens of 85 states and jurisdictions can enter Uruguay without a visa and stay for up to 90 days in the country.
-Secondly, all the nationals of South America, except the citizens of Venezuela, Guyana, Suriname, and French Guiana, can enter Uruguay only with their ID card.
+Secondly, all the nationals of South America - except the citizens of Venezuela, Guyana, Suriname, and French Guiana - can enter Uruguay only with an ID card.
 All the other visa-exempt nationals need a passport.
 Lastly, the rest of the nationalities in the world need to apply for a visa at the nearest Uruguayan diplomatic mission.

 iVisa does not process visa applications for Uruguay, but we still like to help however we can.
 Since information is all we have to offer, you can call our support service 24/7.
 The service is free of charge.

-In case the Visa Checker tells you that you do require a visa to travel to Uruguay, you need to learn about the visa requirements.
-You can do your research online, but we recommend caution.
-That is because the information you find online is not always the most reliable.
+In case you require a visa to travel to Uruguay, you need to learn about the visa requirements.
+You can do your research online, but we advise caution because the information you find online is not always the most reliable.
 As an alternative, we advise you to call the issuing authority and ask about the requirements.
 It is the most legitimate source of information.
 In the meantime, what we can tell you is that all applicants must have a valid passport that does not expire for at least another 6 months from the date of arrival in Uruguay.

 We are sorry that we cannot help you any further to obtain your visa for Uruguay.
-However, we hope that the information above is useful enough.
+However, we hope that the information above is useful.